-Financial Constraints: Awardable after any state or federal grant awards have been deducted from tuition, fees and book charges
+Financial Constraints: Awardable after any state or federal grant awards have been deducted from tuition, fees and book charges.
+Not eligible if federal funding has been exhausted, Pell LEU.

 Other Criteria: Preference will be given to residents of Williamsburg County.
 The student must maintain a 3.0 GPA and make satisfactory progress to maintain the scholarship.